Equivariant geometric convolutions for emulation of dynamical systems: Introduction

-{Examples of geometric images in the natural sciences. \textsl{(a)}~A visualization of a temperature map and a polarization map from the ESA \textsl{Planck} Mission \cite{planck2015}.
-The color map shows a temperature field (a scalar or \tensor{0}{+}) on the sphere, and the whiskers show the principal eigenvector direction of a \tensor{2}{+} field in two dimensions.
-In detail the underlying data are represented on a pixel grid (healpixel \cite{healpix}) on the sky (a 2-sphere). \textsl{(b)}~Two-dimensional maps of ocean current (shown with arrows; a vector or \tensor{1}{+} field) and ocean salinity (shown with color; a scalar or \tensor{0}{+} field) at a depth of 5\,m \cite{climatedataguide}. \textsl{(c)}~A three-dimensional map of temperature (a scalar or \tensor{0}{+} field) based on sensors distributed throughout the volume of a granary \cite{granary}. \textsl{(d)}~A two-dimensional map of potential vorticity (a pseudoscalar or \tensor{0}{-} field) in the Earth's atmosphere, measured for the purposes of predicting storms \cite{potentialvorticity}. \textsl{(e)}~Two-dimensional maps on the sky of intensity $I$ and the three independent components $Q, U, V$ of the electromagnetic polarization \tensor{2}{+}, from a simulation of a jet outflow from an accreting black hole [Davelaar et al, in preparation]. \textsl{(f)}~Components of the three-dimensional stress tensor (a \tensor{2}{+} field) in a diamond anvil cell, which is used to study the behavior of samples at exceedingly high pressures \cite{diamond}. } \end{hoggfigure}
+{ Examples of geometric images in the natural sciences. \textsl{(a)}~A visualization of a temperature map and a polarization map from the ESA \textsl{Planck} Mission \cite{planck2015}.
+The color map shows a temperature field (a scalar or \tensor{0}{+}) on the sphere, and the whiskers show the principal eigenvector direction of a \tensor{2}{+} field in two dimensions. \textsl{(b)}~Two-dimensional maps of ocean current (arrows; a vector or \tensor{1}{+} field) and ocean salinity (color; a scalar or \tensor{0}{+} field) \cite{climatedataguide}. \textsl{(c)}~A three-dimensional map of temperature (a scalar or \tensor{0}{+} field) based on sensors distributed throughout the volume of a granary \cite{granary}. \textsl{(d)}~A two-dimensional map of potential vorticity (a pseudoscalar or \tensor{0}{-} field) in the Earth's atmosphere, measured for the purposes of predicting storms \cite{potentialvorticity}. } \end{hoggfigure}

-At the present day, the go-to tools for machine learning with images are convolutional neural networks (CNNs; \cite{lecun1989backpropagation}) and their many descendants, including residual networks (ResNets) \cite{he2015deep}, dense networks (DenseNets)\cite{huang2018densely}, and attention mechanisms such as transformers \cite{vaswani2017attention}.
-Other recent tools for machine learning with images include generative adversarial networks (GANs)\cite{goodfellow2014generative} for image synthesis and style transfer, and recurrent neural networks (RNNs)\cite{schmidt2019recurrent} for tasks such as image captioning and video analysis.
-Additionally, transfer learning \cite{zhuang2020comprehensive} has emerged as a powerful technique for leveraging pre-trained models on large image datasets to improve performance on smaller or specialized datasets.